 - Exploring work options including work experience and volunteering, or developing work skills

 - Developing a strong sense of identity through self-discovery, decision making and taking on responsibilities.

-For further information and to make an enquiry about our Community Support Services please contact Alida Pruys, Community Services Manager on 9651 2411 or firstname.lastname@example.org
+For further information and to make an enquiry about our Community Support Services please contact Alida Pruys, Executive Manager Community Services on 9651 2411 or firstname.lastname@example.org